16 Steps to Weaning your Baby + Healthy Baby Recipes

 10. Most doctors are of the opinion that it is not advisable to add sugar or salt to baby food till at least 9-10 months of age.

 11. Salt is not considered to be a healthy addition to babies’ diet till 9 months to 1 year as the little one's kidneys are not fully developed.
 However some paediatricians recommend introducing salt at the age of 10 months, so the baby gets used to eating regular home-cooked food.
 So, go ahead and follow your paediatrician’s advice.
+Use restricted quantity of salt as shown in the recipe of Palak Masoor Dal for Babies and Toddlers.

 12. It is wiser to avoid adding sugar to your baby's meals as a sweet tooth is usually cultivated rather than inherited.
 If your baby develops a taste for sugary foods at this age, this in turn may lead to dental problems and obesity later in life.
 Instead, dates or jaggery can be used as alternative sweeteners after the seventh month.
+Try Roti Ladoos - most babies loev them,

 13. Avoid adding strong spices like pepper and garlic to your baby's meals at least till she is seven months old as she may find them unpleasant to taste and may reject foods containing these spices.